Want the perfect workout program?Take Quiz

 If you are not improving weekly or your other workouts suffer, scale back a bit on your HIIT workouts to burn fat until your body adjusts.

-If you want more fat loss, try bumping it up to two HIIT sessions a week once you can handle it.
+If you want to place even more effort into fat loss, try bumping it up to two HIIT sessions a week once you can handle it.
 Try not to do HIIT before your resistance training, as it will leave your body too exhausted.
 It’s best to place it after your resistance training or on its own day so you can work out at the appropriate intensity.

 With endless options to keep you focused and motivated, there is something for everyone with HIIT workouts.
 And with benefits for weight loss, health, and muscle building, everyone should be doing them.

-Remember, you can get results in less time, you just have to put in the work.
+Remember, you can get results in less time, you just have to put in the work and eat right.
+Supplements can help too if your workouts and diet are on point, but, of course, there are no "cheat codes".

 Comments will be approved before showing up.